impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 ## The `PATH` variable

 Let's go back to the `/usr/bin/env` command in our shebang, and specifically to the environment variables which are loaded by that command.
-An important example of these is the `PATH` variable.
+As we discussed, an important example of these is the `PATH` variable.
 It's important because it contains a list of directories that UNIX will search through, when it looks for the command we ask `env` to run (as well as the order in which the search will happen).
 So if my shebang is `#!/usr/bin/env ruby`, and my `PATH` variable looks like the following:
 ```
 /Users/myusername/.rbenv/shims:/usr/local/sbin:/usr/local/bin:/usr/bin:/bin
 ```